 Hirota proposed a method for discretizing soliton equations while preserving their integrability based on bilinear equations and $\tau$-functions, and succeeded in discretizing various soliton equations such as the KdV equation and the sine-Gordon equation\cite{Hirota1,Hirota2,Hirota3,Hirota4,Hirota5}.
 Furthermore, Ablowitz and Ladik proposed a method for discretizing soliton equations based on the Ablowitz-Kaup-Newell-Segur (AKNS) type linear eigenvalue problem for soliton equations, and succeeded in discretizing soliton equations such as the nonlinear Schr\"{o}dinger equation while preserving its integrability\cite{Abl1,Abl2,Abl3,Abl4,Abl5}.

 It is known that there are soliton equations associated with Wadati-Konno-Ichikawa (WKI) type linear eigenvalue problems\cite{WKI1,WKI2}.
 Ishimori and Wadati-Sogo have shown that the soliton equations belonging to the WKI class can be transformed into the soliton equations associated with AKNS-type linear eigenvalue problems by hodograph transformations\cite{ishimori1,ishimori2,wadachi1,rogers}.
 For a long time, integrable discretizations of soliton equations in the WKI class had been considered difficult.
-We succeeded in integrable discretizations of soliton equations associated with WKI-type linear eigenvalue problems by using the Hirota's discretization method based on bilinear equations, which incorporates the idea of discretizing hodograph transformations\cite{maruno13,maruno11,maruno12,maruno10,maruno16,maruno0,maruno14,maruno15}.
-We named their integrable discrete equations self-adaptive moving mesh schemes because the mesh spacing is automatically finely divided at large deformations when numerical computations are performed.
+In our previous work, we obtained integrable discretizations of soliton equations associated with WKI-type linear eigenvalue problems by using Hirota's discretization method based on bilinear equations together with a discretization of the hodograph transformation\cite{maruno13,maruno11,maruno12,maruno10,maruno16,maruno0,maruno14,maruno15}.
+We called the resulting integrable discrete equations self-adaptive moving mesh schemes, because the mesh interval is automatically refined in regions where the solution varies rapidly.

-Integrable self-adaptive moving mesh schemes are difference schemes that automatically adjust the mesh spacing, which are obtained by discretizing integrable nonlinear wave equations with exact solutions such as loop and cusp soliton solutions in a way that preserves the structure of the exact solutions.
+Integrable self-adaptive moving mesh schemes are difference schemes that automatically adjust the mesh interval, which are obtained by discretizing integrable nonlinear wave equations with exact solutions such as loop and cusp soliton solutions in a way that preserves the structure of the exact solutions.
 The key to constructing a self-adaptive moving mesh scheme is the discretization of a hodograph transformation.
 It is well known that a hodograph transformation of a nonlinear wave equation corresponds to a conservation law\cite{rogers}.
-In self-adaptive moving mesh schemes, a conserved density of a discrete conservation law corresponds to the mesh spacing.
-Therefore, the mesh spacing is automatically adjusted where the displacement changes rapidly.
+In self-adaptive moving mesh schemes, a conserved density of a discrete conservation law corresponds to the mesh interval.
+Therefore, the mesh interval is automatically adjusted where the displacement changes rapidly.

-It was reported that self-adaptive moving mesh schemes can also be derived as motions of discrete plane curves \cite{geometry}.
+It has also been shown that self-adaptive moving mesh schemes can be derived as motions of discrete plane curves \cite{geometry}.
 In terms of the geometric formulation, the Lagrangian representation of the evolution equation for the motion of a discrete curve is rewritten in the Eulerian representation by a discrete hodograph transformation, which is nothing but a self-adaptive moving mesh scheme.